Flag of convenience: Accidents and reform

 The principle that there be a genuine link between a ship's owners and its flag state dates back to 1958, when Article 5(1) of the Geneva Convention on the High Seas also required that "the state must effectively exercise its jurisdiction and control in administrative, technical and social matters over ships flying its flag."
 The principle was repeated in Article 91 of the 1982 treaty called the United Nations Convention on the Law of the Sea and often referred to as UNCLOS.
 In 1986, the United Nations Conference on Trade and Development attempted to solidify the genuine link concept in the United Nations Convention on Conditions for Registration of Ships.
 The Convention for Registration of Ships would require that a flag state be linked to its ships either by having an economic stake in the ownership of its ships or by providing mariners to crew the ships.
 To come into force, the 1986 treaty requires 40 signatories whose combined tonnage exceeds 25% of the world total.
-As of 2017, only 14 countries have signed the treaty.
+Between 1986 and 2012, 24 countries signed or ratified the treaty.
+As of 2026, it has not entered into force.

 History

 Merchant ships have used false flags as a tactic to evade enemy warships since antiquity, and examples can be found from as early as the Roman era through to the Middle Ages.
 Following the American Revolutionary War, merchantmen flying the flag of the fledgling United States quickly found it offered little protection against attack by Barbary pirates – many responded by seeking to transfer their registry back to Great Britain.
 The use of false flags was frequently used as a ruse de guerre by the British during the Napoleonic Wars and the United States during the War of 1812.
 During the mid-19th century, slave ships flew various flags to avoid being searched by British anti-slavery fleets.
+In the American Civil War, it was reported that the combined effect of the simultaneous Taiping Rebellion and the raids of CSS Alabama in the Pacific had increased shipping insurance prices to the point that nearly all American ships in China resorted to sail under the flags of Portugal, Prussia, or Peru.

 The Belen Quezada, in August 1919, was the first foreign ship to be re-registered in the Panamanian registry, and was employed in running illegal alcohol between Canada and the United States during Prohibition.
 The modern practice of registering ships in foreign countries to gain economic advantage originated in the United States in the era of World War I, though the term "flag of convenience" did not come into use until the 1950s.